-Understand the meanings of, and differences between, the strata title and individual title categories in Malaysia before deciding which type of property to purchase.
+Understand the meanings of, and the differences between, the strata title and individual title categories in Malaysia before deciding which type of property to purchase.

 Strata titles are generally for properties in a multi-storey building, also known as stratified properties.
 This usually means that the land belongs to the owners of the property (i.e. developers).